AnyLog-co/documentation/alerts and monitoring.md

 <pre>
 sms to 6508147334 where gateway = tmomail.net
 </pre>
-The major USA carriers and gateways are the following:
+The major USA carriers and their gateways are the following:

 | Carrier        | Gateway  |
 | ------------- | ------------|